-We will follow both national and local guidance and policies to support any child subject to peer on peer abuse.
+We will follow both national and local guidance and policies to support any child subject to child on child abuse.

-We will follow the guidance on managing reports of peer on peer sexual violence and sexual harassment in schools in line with Part 5 of Keeping Children Safe in Education 2021 and Sexual Violence and Sexual Harassment between children in schools and colleges 2021.
+We will follow the guidance on managing reports of child on child sexual violence and sexual harassment in schools in line with Part 5 of Keeping Children Safe in Education 2022 and Sexual Violence and Sexual Harassment between children in schools and colleges 2021.

 Children can abuse other children.
-Peer on peer abuse is behaviour by an individual or group, intending to physically, sexually or emotionally hurt others.
+Child on child abuse is behaviour by an individual or group, intending to physically, sexually or emotionally hurt others.
 This includes: